 Anesthesia is initially given by IV or by having your child breathe anesthetic gas through a mask.
 Once your child is asleep, the airway is kept open with a breathing tube.
-Based on the procedure your child is undergoing, the anesthetic may include anesthetic gases, muscle relaxants and pain medications.
+Based on the procedure your child is undergoing, the anesthetic may include anesthetic gases, intravenous anesthesia medications and pain medications.

-Anesthesia professionals will monitor your child closely during surgery.
-Routine equipment will check on the heart's electrical activity, oxygen levels in the blood, temperature and breathing (measuring inhaled oxygen and exhaled carbon dioxide concentrations).
+Anesthesia professionals will monitor your child closely during surgery, continuously monitoring the heart's electrical activity, blood pressure, oxygen levels in the blood, temperature and breathing (measuring inhaled oxygen and exhaled carbon dioxide concentrations).

-In addition, a special blood pressure monitor (an arterial line) is placed after your child goes to sleep.
-An arterial line is like a regular IV, but placed in an artery rather than in a vein (usually in the wrist).
+In addition, a special blood pressure monitor (an arterial line) may be placed after your child goes to sleep.
+An arterial line is like a regular IV, but is placed in an artery rather than in a vein (usually in the wrist).

 This monitor allows us to carefully monitor your child's blood pressure as well as allowing us to draw blood samples for laboratory tests.